 - Organize a group service project

 - Cook a meal for our families through our Visiting Chef Program

 - Bake Sweets & Treats for our families to enjoy

 - Brighten a day by hosting a special family activity

 - Serve our House through our Youth Volunteer Program (ages 10-17)

 - Join our Red Shoe Society, a group for young professionals

 - Become a member of our Advisory Council

 Splash Pals at UF is looking for volunteers.
-Spalsh Pals provide an aquatic activity program for children with physical and developmental disabilities, focusing on swimming, exercise, social interaction and play.
-They work with various disabilities including: muscular dystrophy, cerebral palsy, spinabifida, autism, down syndrome, and others.
-It’s a great environment where our volunteerslearn and gain meaningful experience working with individuals with these disabilities.
+Spalsh Pals provides an aquatic activity program for children with physical and developmental disabilities, focusing on swimming, exercise, social interaction and play.
+They work with various disabilities including: muscular dystrophy, cerebral palsy, spinabifida, autism, down syndrome, and more.
+It’s a great environment where volunteers learn and gain meaningful experience working with individuals with disabilities.
 Currently, their pool sessions are on Tuesdays from 6-8 p.m. at the North Central Florida YMCA.
 This is a great service opportunity for students who are studying pre-med/biology/sciences, education, psychology, etc. All volunteers will have to complete an enrollment packet with a liability form.
-For more information, please visit http://www.splashpals.com/ or contact email@example.com.
+For more information, please visit http://www.splashpals.com/ or contact firstname.lastname@example.org.

 Agency: Center for Independent Living of North Central Florida